focus-editor/focus/LOG.md

     + Understand why memory usage sometimes jumps to 1Gb
     + Don't search in deleted buffers
     + Hold any buffer refreshes while there's an active search request
+    + If any buffer is modified, remember that so that finder can search again when it opens next time.
+    - Highlight modified buffers
     - Have an extra input for filtering by file path
     - Case insensitive search
-    - If any buffer is modified, remember that so that finder can search again when it opens next time.
-Try to preserve scroll_y and selected (search request is a good place)
     - Toggle enlarge
-    - Highlight modified buffers

 - Improve buffer opening logic:
     - (To help with debugging should output buffer id in the open file dialog)